andre-st/goodreads-toolbox/doc/friendrated.md

 - most _wished-for_ books among the members you follow: use `--toread` option
 - most _hated_ books among the members you follow: use `--hated` option
+- there are options (`--help`) to fine-tune the reports, e.g., only include books published in a specific time-range, exclude bestsellers etc.

 ## Observations and limitations